- Admission to the LNDS

 Please talk to your thesis director about your concept of the thesis manuscript, and contact to LNDS coordinator to inquire on specific aspects and in case of doubts whether your work is eligible for a thesis based on articles.

-5. Thesis defense procedures
+5. Thesis defense procedures – General points

-The thesis defense / PhD exam usually takes place between 3-5 years after the enrollment in the doctoral program.
-Please carefully read the documents below listing details on the end-of-thesis and defense procedures as they differ between the host university (UNIGE or UNIL) and faculty of attachment of the PhD candidate.
+The thesis defense / PhD exams usually takes place between 3-5 years after the enrollment in the doctoral program.

 5.1.
-(New) Thesis procedures @ UNIGE
+Thesis procedures @ UNIGE

-Private defense: No later than 3 weeks before the scheduled private defense date, the PhD candidate submits the thesis manuscript to the TAC.
-In the defense session, the TAC makes an assessment of the quality of the PhD candidate’s personal contribution to the presented work as well as his/her knowledge.
+During the exam, the TAC makes an assessment of the quality of the PhD candidate’s personal contribution to the presented work as well as his/her knowledge.
 The possible evaluation outcomes are “sufficient” or “insufficient”.
 In case of failure (“insufficient”), the candidate may organize a second private defense.
 The TAC may also suggest modifications to the thesis manuscript.
 Any changes must be completed before the public defense of the thesis.
-The private defense is held at least 6 weeks before the public defense.
+The private defense is held at least 6 weeks before the public defense, and can take online or in hybrid format.

-Template for private defense report to be filled and signed by all jury members during the private exam.
-The original must be sent to the student secretariat of the faculty of enrollment of the candidate (jury signatures must be original, no copies are accepted) and a copy to the LNDS coordinator to receive your LNDS thesis (Covid update: scanned documents accepted until further notice)
+>>> To be filled and signed by all TAC members and the thesis director(s) following the private defense.
+The protocol must be sent to the student secretariat of the respective faculty in which the candiate is enrolled of enrollment of the candidate and to the LNDS coordinator.
+The candidate will then also receive the LNDS thesis number.

 Public defense of the thesis – Procedure: No later than 6 weeks before the scheduled public defense date, the PhD candidate submits a proposal for the composition of the thesis jury.